davidmalcolm/texi2rst/output/options-controlling-the-preprocessor.rst

   Change the target of the rule emitted by dependency generation.
-By default CPP takes the name of the main input file, deletes any directory components and any file suffix such as .c, and appends the platform's usual object suffix.
+By default CPP takes the name of the main input file, deletes any directory components and any file suffix such as :samp:`.c`, and appends the platform's usual object suffix.
 The result is the target.

   An :option:`-MT` option will set the target to be exactly the string you